jnkly/hello-jekyll/README.md

-# Hello, Jekyll!
-Theme - Get Started in 60 Seconds

-Setup Jekyll with GitHub Pages in 60 Seconds
+# Potion

+## A Jekyll starter theme

-Uses kramdown and sass
+Comes with basic folder structure, kramdown and sass - but assumes nothing else!
-# hello-jekyll